 Indiana is attempting to increase the number of PBBT inspections to meet or exceed our goal.
 Currently, we have two (2) portable PBBT's that have been working without any issues.
-The Seymour Inspection Facility has a PBBT and the majority of all CMV's that are inspected at the inspection barn will be ran on the PBBT.
-Currently, 436 PBBT's have been conducted this fiscal year, which is a number we have not seen in several years.
-Our only issue is the PBBT at the Terre Haute inspection facility that has been broken for the past two (2) years and we are waiting on a decision from the Indiana Department of Transportation on how they plan to fix it.
-So, if we are able to keep the two (2) portable PBBT's functioning properly, we should be able to exceed our goal for FFY 2019.
+The Seymour Inspection Facility has a PBBT but is currently closed due to road construction.
+The PBBT at the Terre Haute inspection facility that has been broken for the past two (2) years and we plan on fixing it with funds from the FY 2019 grant.
+It is difficult to achieve our goals when the equipment is not trustworthy or unable to be used.